-Therefore, overclocking is not good for the computer in the long run and can lead to computers rebooting when gaming.
+Therefore, overclocking is not good for the computer in the long run and can lead to rebooting when gaming.

 7. Disable the overclocking setting on your computer

-If you disable the overclocking setting in your computer’s system, you may prevent your computer from restarting when gaming.
+If you disable the overclocking setting in your system, you may prevent your computer from restarting when gaming by just doing that.

 To disable overclocking, you will need to follow these steps:

 - Step 1: Go into your computer’s BIOS and CMOS settings.

-- Step 2: Then you want to reverse the voltage settings in the motherboard, back to normal.
-You can do this manually or simply click the Restore Optimized Defaults option.
+- Step 2: Then, you want to reverse the voltage settings in the motherboard back to normal.
+You can do this manually or click the Restore Optimized Defaults option.

 - Step 3: As you do this, check the FSB frequency and set it to its base value.

-- Step 4: Try to reverse each setting that you changed when you activated the overclocking.
-You want to entirely disable the overclocking changes you made before.
+- Step 4: Try reversing each setting you changed when you activated the overclocking.
+You want to disable the overclocking changes you made before entirely.

 - Step 5: Save the changes, exit the setup, and restart your computer.

-Now that you know how to disable overclocking, let’s look at another reason your computer may be restarting when gaming.
+Now that you know how to disable overclocking, let’s look further.

 8. Your computer’s restarting feature may be on

 There is an automatic restarting feature on Windows computers.
-These features can enable the computer to reboot unexpectedly, even if power or heating issues are not present.
+These features can enable it to reboot unexpectedly, even if power or heating issues are absent.
 To combat this problem, you need to change the system settings.